 By the way, Gina and Smithy were not a couple in the romantic sense (though in some senses God knows whose business it is other than theirs bless ‘em).
 I do know the full story and can assure you I am right.
 But I can say this, I have never known a friendship like it.
 They were both at my father’s side when he died.
 Three more interesting, kind-hearted and unique people you will seldom meet.

-I found these amazing photos today which are part of the LIFE collection.
-They are marked just as Chelsea with not even a date but I sent them to Gina and she confirms that they are of the Gateways Club and were taken around 1953/4.
+I also found these amazing photos which are part of the LIFE collection.
+They are marked just as Chelsea with not even a date but they are of the Gateways Club and were taken around 1953/4.

-I received this email from Gina about the photographs confirming that they were indeed of the Gateways Club:
+I received this email from Gina about the photographs (which are no longer online):

 They are fantastic pictures.
 Lovely one of my old man bless him.
 And the pictures of the women speak volumes.
-Jill Gardner and I struggled so hard to try to bring out the particular flavour – it doesn’t conform with the usual views in so many ways.
+Jill Gardiner (author of ‘From the Closet to the Screen, Women at the Gateways Club 1945–85′) and I struggled so hard to try to bring out the particular flavour – it doesn’t conform with the usual views in so many ways.
 Her publishers edited out a lot as did the Guardian when they published Mum’s obituary – hate to say it but they actually were very inclined to politically correct us in a way I found a bit sickening and counterproductive.
 Some of it I understand but some of it is just about not wanting to admit that these women were not quite as oppressed and in the closet as they would like to believe – they were not rescued from oblivion and misery by the gay rights movement and academic feminists, they were doing fine themselves – in fact many of the older women reckon they made things that were heading in the right direction (and were a lot of fun) worse.
 And this is working class women, not privileged arty sorts.